Guest blogger, Kate Blincoe writes …

 I decided to try a parenting coach instead – someone who could teach me the theory like a book would, but then take it to the next level and make it real and relevant to MY life and MY issues.

-Andrea Rippon of Practical Parenting Skills runs courses in Parent Effectiveness Training.
+Andrea Rippon of Stronger Relationships Ltd runs a package of Knowhow courses for Parents, alongside more comprehensive Parent Effectiveness Training courses.
 I was attracted by the ethos of honest communication, seeking understanding and shared problem solving that her approach encourages.

 I soon discovered that the main premise behind it is instantly liberating – THERE IS NO SUCH THING AS BAD BEHAVIOUR.
 What even when she kicks my head while I’m driving?
 Even when he gives that look he knows will make his sister explode?
 Yep.
 All behaviour is communication – it might not be the clearest form of communication but they are doing their best with the skills they have right now to meet their needs.